What matters in addition to extensive expertise in brokerage

 Vivien Strube: Training as a real estate agent is not necessary for my job, but it makes sense.
 It allows you to bring a lot of background knowledge with you.
 When I'm asked specific questions by the customer, I understand the problem quicker and can react accordingly.
 In the training, special knowledge such as building law is explained, which allows me to respond to the customer in a completely different way.

-What qualifications are preferable?
+What qualifications are desirable?

 Vivien Strube: As soon as you have successfully passed the training in this area at the Chamber of Industry and Commerce, you're ready to go!
 As a career change, of course, you have to take appropriate courses for a broker's license, but you don't need that to be a real estate agent.

-What distinguishes your target group?
+What characterizes your target group?

 Vivien Strube: So far, I've noticed that my customers who inquire about new builds and see options for Altbaus in better locations, for example, still opt for new builds.
 I also have the feeling that my buyers have already gained experience with real estate, possibly bring a little more knowledge with them and are therefore more willing to buy.
 My personal feeling was that I supported more first-time buyers with Altbaus.